igib-rna-tails/Workflow_Genes_Regions/README.md

-# Workflow of genomic data visualization using PyGenomeTrack
+# Workflow for genomic data visualization using PyGenomeTrack

 The notebook contains a procedure to prepare the sequencing data for visualization of the region plots.
 The workflow describes the tools to convert the files into the formats: BED6, BED12, BAM, and BIGWIG.
 Additionally, we formed the helper functions to create .ini files from scratch.